karst-club/karst/static/page_data/rulebook/rules_of_play.md

 ## Talking

 Characters may spend their Action attempting to talk and perhaps reason, bargain, or parlay with the other side.
-The first time a Player Character does this during an encounter, they get to make a Reaction roll using 2d6 modified by Cha.
+The first time a Player Character does this during an encounter, they get to make a Reaction roll as an Action modified by Cha.
 The higher the number the less negative the reaction.

 ## Attacking and Combat

 When talking won’t do, Characters can attack.
 If a Character makes an Attack during an Encounter it becomes a Combat.

 Attacks are made by rolling a d20 modified by Str for melee or Dex for ranged attacks.
 Other modifiers may apply, such as +2 for sneak attacks made on unsuspecting targets.
-If the roll is equal to or over the opponent’s AC, the Characters hits and does Damage.
+If the roll is equal to or over the opponent’s AC, the Character hits and does Damage.

 ### Damage